 The adaptive event is aimed at wounded, injured or sick Armed Forces personnel and veterans, and it takes the name from the Latin word 'Invictus', meaning 'unconquered' or 'undefeated'.

 Where have the Invictus Games been held so far?

-The first Invictus Games took place at the Queen Elizabeth Olympic Park in London, followed by the second event at the ESPN Wide World of Sports Complex in Orlando, Florida in 2016.
+The first Invictus Games took place in 2014 at the Queen Elizabeth Olympic Park in London, followed by the second event at the ESPN Wide World of Sports Complex in Orlando, Florida in 2016.

 The third games were held just over a year later, in September 2017 in Toronto, Canada, and was the setting for Prince Harry and his then-girlfriend Meghan's first public appearance together as a couple.